rackerlabs/support-how-to/content/rackspace-email/post-rackspace-email-mailbox-rename-client-configuration.md

 13. Under *When starting Microsoft Outlook, use this profile:* check the bubble next to *Always use this profile*.
 Next, open the drop down list and select the profile we just created.
 Lastly click **Apply** and then **OK** and open Outlook.

+Warning: If you see items missing in the new Outlook account, you will need to import the data from the old profile.
+See [Migrate from a POP server to Rackspace Email IMAP using Outlook](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook/).

 #### Outlook 2016 for Mac